-All GPIOs listed above are for PME wakeup as a GPIO (or alternate function).
-Note that GP32 and GP33 cannot be used for wakeup under VTR power (VCC=0) since these are the fan control pins which come up as outputs and low following a VCC POR and Hard Reset.
-GP53 cannot be used for wakeup under VTR power since this is the IRTX pin which comes up as output and low following a VTR POR, a VCC POR and Hard Reset.
-Also, GP32 and GP33 revert to their non-inverting GPIO output function when VCC is removed from the part.
-GP43 reverts to the basic GPIO function when VCC is removed from the part, but its programmed input/output, invert/non-invert and output buffer type is retained.
+All GPIOs listed above are for PME wakeup as a GPIO function (or alternate function).
+Note that GP33 cannot be used for wakeup under VTR power (VCC=0) since this is the fan control pin which comes up as output and low following a VCC POR and Hard Reset.
+GP53 cannot be used for wakeup under VTR power since this has the IRTX function and comes up as output and low following a VTR POR, a VCC POR and Hard Reset.
+Also, GP33 reverts to its non-inverting GPIO output function when VCC is removed from the part.
+GP43 reverts to the basic GPIO function when VCC is removed form the part, but its programmed input/output, invert/non-invert output buffer type is retained.

-The other GPIOs function as follows: GP36, GP37 and GP40:
+The other GPIOs function as follows: GP40, GP62:

-• Buffers are powered by VCC, but in the absence of VCC they are backdrive protected.
+Buffers powered by VCC, but in the absence of VCC they are backdrive protected.
 These pins do not have input buffers into the wakeup logic that are powered by VTR.